Haemolacria

 Haemolacria or hemolacria is a physical condition that causes a person to produce tears that are partially composed of blood.

 Description

 Haemolacria can manifest as tears ranging from merely red-tinged to appearing to be entirely made of blood, and may also be indicative of a tumor in the lacrimal apparatus.
 It is most often provoked by local factors such as bacterial conjunctivitis, environmental damage or injuries.
+On rare occasions, a nosebleed may result in bloody tears if the shed blood is forced to flow up and through the nasolacrimal ducts.

 Acute haemolacria can occur in fertile women and seems to be induced by hormones, similarly to what happens in endometriosis.